If you wish to talk with me about meditation-related research, click here.

 A: I talk a lot about how preposterous most of the models of awakening are in my book, and so I tend to refer people there.
 Beyond that, the simple fact is that I am an ordinary guy who by following time-tested instructions achieved something that is rare only because those that take the time to do that are so rare.
 As to anything beyond that, please discard any and all dehumanizing and unrealistic notions of what this stuff is about and instead simply practice well.
 A fair number of mighty traditional scholars and dogma-heads have come at me with the expected responses to my claims, and unfortunately I don't think that anything productive has come from any of those tedious exchanges.
 The claims of some guy on the internet are only useful to you if they inspire you to practice well, follow time-tested, standard meditative instructions in sufficient dose, and learn to perceive the dharma clearly for yourself.
 Otherwise, best to let it go.

-I have been open about attainments and on the internet since 1997 or so, so I have heard it all, every text you could possibly site, every concern about the conflicts between views about dharma theory and practice you could possibly dredge up, every strange ideal and projection you could possibly imagine, and some that you would likely never have thought of, as they were so far out there.
+I have been open about attainments and on the internet since 1997 or so, so I have heard it all, every text you could possibly cite, every concern about the conflicts between views about dharma theory and practice you could possibly dredge up, every strange ideal and projection you could possibly imagine, and some that you would likely never have thought of, as they were so far out there.
 Just like nearly any Google search will rapidly demonstrate your ideas are not unique, so I have had more emails and conversations about these topics that I could possibly count.

 Q: Can I give you a donation?

 A: No. I do this freely, as those who taught me did freely, but, unlike some of them, I do not take donations.
 I have a profound skepticism for the capacity of even well-meaning people to resist the corrupting influence of money on the Dharma, and find those who can handle the mixing of those without any substantial compromise rare in the extreme.
-Thus, use that money to go on retreat, buy some good dharma book, support some local teacher who lives on donations, give it to some monastery or retreat center, or whatever.
+Thus, use that money to go on retreat, buy some good dharma books, support some local teacher who lives on donations, give it to some monastery or retreat center, or whatever.
 If you want to give it to a charity in my name, that would be great, and my favorite is Doctors Without Borders (MSF), also like Smile Train and Charity Water, or you could give to the charity I support called Emergence Benefactors that works to help do the science to upgrade the global public and clinical world’s understanding of emergent phenomena (mystical, magical, spiritual, psychedelic, energetic, etc. experiences and effects), but to it because you want to support that particular charity for its own merits, and nothing to do with me personally, and donations given there will have no impact on anything done here.

 Q: Can I come sit with you/where do you teach?